Home

 If I take courses at your school, what kind of work will I get as an actor?

-Please be wary of any Actor Training Program which guarantees a student employment.
 The nature of the business is such that most work is temporary and requires constant pursuit.
 Actor training can provide skills and in some instances the experience to give one an edge in this endeavor, however, guaranteed job placement is not realistic nor is it honest.
+Also training is not a requirement for employment as an actor.

 Although there are actors who never have studied and work professionally in films, it is rare, that the untrained actor will work in the theatre.
 The sad truth is that the opposite is more frequent, trained actors who never get an opportunity to work.
 Training is not an indicator of opportunity but it is DIRECTLY correlated to preparation.
 The odds of becoming famous is slim and the life of an actor can be a grim existence unless you truly LOVE the craft.
 The best advice that one can give is to always be prepared for any opportunity that comes your way.
 You may get lucky, but if you don't know what you are doing, you may NEVER get the chance again.